josephsmithberger/XogotDocs/Documentation.docc/Manual/best_practices/data_preferences.md

 up other languages' conventions though, then one should use integers.

 The primary issue with using integers comes up when one wants to print an enum value.
-As integers, attempting to print MY_ENUM will print 5 or what-have-you, rather than something like "MyEnum".
+As integers, attempting to print `MY_ENUM` will print `5` or what-have-you, rather than something like `"MyEnum"`.
 To print an integer enum, one would have to write a Dictionary that maps the corresponding string value for each enum.